MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-D-Definitions-Classification-Packing-Group-Assignments-Exceptions-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.134.md

 (c) *Exceptions for regulated medical waste.* The following provisions apply to the transportation of regulated medical waste:

-(1) A regulated medical waste transported by a private or contract carrier is excepted from -
+(1) A regulated medical waste transported by a private or contract carrier is excepted from—

 (i) The requirement for an “INFECTIOUS SUBSTANCE” label if the outer packaging is marked with a “BIOHAZARD” marking in accordance with 29 CFR 1910.1030; and